21 Top Social Media Sites to Consider for Your Brand in 2023

 4. Instagram — 2 billion MAUs

-As a brand, you can create an Instagram business profile, which provides you with rich analytics of your profile and posts and the ability to schedule Instagram posts using third-party tools.
+As a brand, you can create an Instagram business profile, which provides rich analytics of your profile and posts and the ability to schedule Instagram posts using third-party tools.
+It’s also a great place to get user-generated content from your audience because users frequently share content and tag brands.

 To help you use Instagram like a pro, we have a complete guide to Instagram marketing.